GriTS: Grid table similarity metric for table structure recognition: Conclusion

 \section{Conclusion}

 In this paper we introduced \textit{grid table similarity} (GriTS), a new class of evaluation metric for table structure recognition (TSR).
 GriTS unifies all three perspectives of the TSR task within a single class of metric and evaluates model predictions in a table's natural matrix form.
-We created a general definition of similarity between matrices by generalizing the two-dimensional largest common substructure problem to 2D most-similar substructures (2D-MSS) and proposed a polynomial-time heuristic for solving it.
-We demonstrated empirically using a large dataset that GriTS exhibits more desirable behavior than previously proposed metrics for table structure recognition evaluation.
+As the foundation for GriTS, we derived a similarity measure between matrices by generalizing the two-dimensional largest common substructure problem, which is NP-hard, to 2D most-similar substructures (2D-MSS).
+We proposed a polynomial-time heuristic that produces both an upper and a lower bound on the true similarity and we showed that in practice these bounds are tight, nearly always guaranteeing the optimal solution.
+We compared GriTS to other metrics and demonstrated using a large dataset that GriTS exhibits more desirable behavior for table structure recognition evaluation.
 Overall, we believe these contributions improve the interpretability and stability of evaluation for table structure recognition and make it easier to compare results across different types of modeling approaches.